tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 supply clients with fake ECH records (so that the client encrypts data to them) or strip the ECH record from the response.
-However, in the face of an attacker that controls DNS, no encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substituting a unique IP address which is 1:1 with the DNS name that was looked up (modulo DNS wildcards).
+However, in the face of an attacker that controls DNS, no encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substitute a unique IP address which is 1:1 with the DNS name that was looked up (modulo DNS wildcards).
 Thus, allowing the ECH records in the clear does not make the situation significantly worse.